hankster/Neckerworld/README.md

 ## Requirements

-The server has only been tested on Ubuntu 20.04.6 LTS and Ubuntu 22.04.3 LTS.
+The server has been tested on Ubuntu 20.04.6 LTS, Ubuntu 22.04.3 LTS and Ubuntu 24.04.3 LTS.
 The desktop edition is required as both the server code and player will open a graphical window to function.
+Note that Ubuntu 22.04 LTS requires a Python virtual environment to function.

 The following packages are needed to compile and run these programs:
 * python3